olmesm/ohmybuck/content/blog/2020-09-23-07-26-never-install-it-globally/index.md

 tags: [Node, javascript, devops]
 ---

-You’re sometimes asked to install node packages globally, but this is dangerous and leads to unlisted project dependencies and over--save-devocumentation.
+You’re sometimes asked to install node packages globally, but this is dangerous and leads to unlisted project dependencies and over-documentation.

 If the project requires the package, it should be listed as a dependency.
 With respect to node, in your `devDependencies`.